Job Search Terminal

 portals.example.ymlcannot be removed (they reload from the config file); manually added sources have a Remove button. - Add any company by pasting its careers page URL — Greenhouse, Ashby, and Lever are auto-detected.

-- “Scan for new sources” discovers additional Greenhouse boards automatically.
+- “Scan for new sources” queries the Common Crawl index to discover additional ATS boards automatically.

 Preferences